theo-armour/2025/about/2025-04-18-changing-the world.md

 And so with a sheepish grin, I say, this was the first time I helped change the world.

+***

+I can't think of another Westerner doing anything like I was doing

+In any case any others were there for the salaries and commissions.
+I was there for the fun of it.
+I was there to help people learn how to use computers.
+I was there to help people learn how to design things on a computer screen.
+I was there to help people learn how to build factories and buildings and hospitals and highways and whatever..
+I was there to help people learn how to design things to make and thus factories and whatever.
+I had inherited $250,000 from may great aunt.
+I was not there for the money.
+I was there to start something.

 ## Second Change